Following this lecture, you should be able to:

 FROM parks

-We can filter for observations containing particular string patterns using SQL’s %
+OR) with INWe can filter for observations containing particular string patterns using SQL’s % and _ wilcards

 Let’s find all players with a last name that starts with “A”